Why Am I Crying For No Reason?

 Pseudobulbar affect

-The pseudobulbar affect, frequently abbreviated to PBA, may cause frequent bouts of laughing or crying that seem to come out of nowhere.
-It can be common in those who live with neurological disorders that affect the brain, such as amyotrophic lateral sclerosis (ALS), a traumatic brain injury, multiple sclerosis, or Alzheimer's.
-However, it can also impact those who have had a stroke or live with other medical concerns, like Parkinson's disease.
+Pseudobulbar affect (PBA) may cause frequent bouts of laughing or crying that seem to come out of nowhere.
+It can impact those who live with neurological disorders that affect the brain, such as amyotrophic lateral sclerosis (ALS), a traumatic brain injury, multiple sclerosis, or Alzheimer's disease.
+It can also impact those who have had a stroke or live with other health conditions, like Parkinson's disease.

 With PBA, the crying does not align with your emotions, and you may be unable to control your facial muscles.
-If you experience crying spells that don't align with your feelings, it may be something to investigate with a medical provider in case of any neurological conditions or other underlying issues.
+If you experience crying spells that don't align with your feelings, it may be something to investigate with a medical provider to find out whether there might be any neurological conditions or other underlying causes impacting you.

 Rawpixel